JingHuangLab/openmm_deepmd_plugin/README.md

 ## Usage

 In the [tests](./tests) directory, you can find [test_deepmd_simulation.py](./tests/test_deepmd_simulation.py) and [test_deepmd_alchemical.py](./tests/test_deepmd_alchemical.py) two files for reference.
-That's used for running of this plugin with on trained [water model](./tests/frozen_model/water.pb).
+That's used for running this plugin with on trained [water model](./tests/frozen_model/water.pb).
-Alchemical simulation feature for Deepmd-kit is also implemented in this plugin.
+The alchemical simulation feature for DeePMD-kit is also supported in this plugin.
-More details about the alchemical simulation can be refered to [AlchemicalProtocol.pdf](./tests/refer/AlchemicalProtocol.pdf).
+More details about the alchemical simulation can be referred to [AlchemicalProtocol.pdf](./tests/refer/AlchemicalProtocol.pdf).